odzyoba4/SplicerGame/README.md

                 }
             }
-            //all slots were full if reaching this point Debug.LogError("Line limit exceeded.
+            //all slots were full if reaching this point Debug.LogError("Limit exceeded.
 Add a LineRenderer to DebugLineRenderer to draw this line");
         }
     }